aryancodesit/memory-game/README.md

 # Memory Game 🎮
-A simple yet entertaining memory game where players match pairs of cards by recalling their positions.
+It is a simple yet entertaining memory game where players match pairs of cards by recalling their positions.
 The game is designed to test and improve memory skills while providing an engaging experience.

 **Features 🚀**